AdamDHines/LENS/docs/source/index.rst

    :align: center
    :width: 400px

 Welcome to the LENS (Locational Encoding with Neuromorphic Systems) documentation.
-LENS is an event-based, neuromorphic visual place recoginition system to perform accurate and fast robotic localization.
+LENS is an event-based, neuromorphic visual place recognition system to perform accurate, fast, and energy-efficient robotic localization.

 LENS was developed for the SynSense `SPECK™ <https://www.synsense.ai/products/speck-2/>`_, a combined neuromorphic processor and integrated dynamic vision sensor for ultra energy-efficient and compact place recognition.
 However, LENS is fully compatible with conventional compute hardware for benchmark and custom event-based